Fatheed7/the-jet-reds/README.md

   - [GitHub](https://github.com/) - Used for version control and hosting.
   - [Google Fonts](https://fonts.google.com/) - Used to import and alter fonts on the page.
   - [JQuery](https://en.wikipedia.org/wiki/JQuery) - Used to override default submit functionality and display modal instead.
+  - [LambdaTest](https://www.lambdatest.com/) - Used for Cross Site Browser Testing.
+  - [Lite-Server](https://www.npmjs.com/package/lite-server) - Used to host website locally to aid testing before updates were commited to GitHub.
-  - [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) - Used for consistent code formatting
+  - [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) - Used for consistent code formatting.
+  - [Sass](https://sass-lang.com/) - Used to override existing Bootstrap variables to enhance readability.
   - [Slack](https://slack.com/) - Used for support and advice from the Code Insitute Community.
   - [TinyPNG](https://tinypng.com/) - Used to compress images to reduce filesize without a reduction in quality.
   - [Visual Studio Code](https://code.visualstudio.com/) - Application used for development of this site.
+  - [W3C](https://www.w3.org/) - Used for HTML & CSS Validation.
+  - [WAVE](https://wave.webaim.org/) - Used for Accessibility evaluation.

 - ## Images